itsqianatompkins/tech-saas-ecommerce-analysis/README.md

  - Shipping → Orders: Measures fulfillment speed and operational efficiency.

 Together, these relationships create a unified view of revenue, customers, marketing, and fulfillment performance.

+Before beginning the analysis, a variety of checks were cnducted for quality control and familiarization with the datasets.
+The SQL queries utilized to inspect and perform quality checks can be found (here).